ydb-platform/ydb/ydb/docs/en/core/dev/example-app/java/index.md

 this.queryClient = QueryClient.newClient(transport).build();
 ```

-We recommend that you use the `SessionRetryContext` helper class for all your operations with the YDB: it ensures proper retries in case the database becomes partially unavailable.
+It is also [recommended] (../../../recipes/ydb-sdk/retry.md) to use the `SessionRetryContext` helper class for execution of operations with the YDB: it ensures proper retries in case the database becomes partially unavailable.
 Sample code to initialize the retry context:

 ```java
 this.retryCtx = SessionRetryContext.create(queryClient).build();